Phpcraft/core/README.md

 A PHP library for [all things](https://phpcraft.de/docs/namespacePhpcraft.html) Minecraft: Java Edition.

+Note: Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
+Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).

 ## Using the Phpcraft CLI utilities

 First, we'll clone the repository and generate the autoload script: